What should you look for when hiring a copywriter?

 Hire Someone Who Matches Your Marketing Needs

-A startup with a limited budget wouldn’t go after John Carlton or Bob Bly.
+A startup with a limited budget shouldn’t go after John Carlton or Bob Bly.
 They would be best served by finding someone whose fees match their budget.

 Today, there are copywriters of all levels of expertise, for businesses of all sizes.

-If you own a micro business or small business, shop around for someone who knows your industry but is basically starting out.
+If you are a micro or small business. shop around for someone who knows your industry but is just starting.
 Their prices might be the best fit for your company, and the copywriter will be happy to do your work.

 However, I would steer clear of service auction sites.
 Prizes might be cheap – but chances are, so is the service you’ll get.
 Be careful.